LilFroggy/BingoHelper-Guide-Creation-Process/steps/enchant.md

     "instruction": "Enchant items", // tell user what to do "items": {
         "GOLD_AXE": { // item #1 to enchant (skyblock id)
-            "enchants": [ // array of enchants to go on the gold axe "Efficiency V",
+            "enchants": [ // array of desired enchants on gold axe "Efficiency V",
                 "Silk Touch I"
             ],